GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 ### actions

-An action that is taken should have an effect on the state, and sometimes a reward. `.decide() and .learn()` take an array of action names, not the actions themselves.
+An action that is taken should have an effect on the state, and sometimes a reward. `decide() and learn()` take an array of action names, not the actions themselves.

 ### reward